snsancar/mb-rest-service/README.md

 It creates a fat jar with all dependencies.

+###How to run the Application from STS or Eclipse IDE.

+- Just clone the code to your desktop using Git Clone command.
+- Import the existing maven project to STS tool using Import option.
+- Open the Application.java file
+- Right Click and Run as Spring Boot Application, thats all, once the tomcat server is started, you can access the application using * [http://localhost:8080/mbapp/{mbid}] [appurl]

 ###How to Deploy the code:

 Since its a Spring Boot project, by default it comes with embedded Tomcat server, so you can directly run the jar using the below command.